PetervanLunteren/EcoAssist/README.md

 <p align="center">
   <img src="https://github.com/PetervanLunteren/EcoAssist/blob/main/imgs/banner.png" width=100% height="auto" />
 </p>
 EcoAssist is an application designed to make life easier for wildlife ecologists who work with cameratrap data.
 I know how time consuming it can be to analyse every image.
-Thanks to the good people at <a href="https://github.com/microsoft/CameraTraps/blob/main/megadetector.md">MegaDetector</a>, there is a pre-trained model which can recognise animals in camera trap images in a variety of terrestrial ecosystems.
+Thanks to the good people at <a href="https://github.com/microsoft/CameraTraps/blob/main/megadetector.md">MegaDetector</a>, there is a  model which can recognise animals in camera trap images in a variety of terrestrial ecosystems.
 The only problem with this model is that you need to know a bit of coding before you can use it.
 That is where EcoAssist comes in handy.
 It is a small program which makes it easy for everybody.

+###
+I've written this application in my spare time and would really appreciate it if users would let me know if they use it.
+You can contact me at [contact@pvanlunteren.com](mailto:contact@pvanlunteren.com).
+Please also help me to keep improving EcoAssist and let me know about any improvements, bugs, or new features so that I can keep it up-to-date.

 ## Features
-* Detect animals, persons and vehicles in images or video's
+* Find animals, persons and vehicles in both images and video's
 * Separate files into subdirectories based on their detections
-* Draw boxes around the detections or crop them
 * Create .xml label files in Pascal VOC format for further processing
-* Shortcut to labelImg to adjust annotations
+* Review and adjust annotations
+* Manipulate data by visualising the detections
 * Easily set parameters like threshold and checkpoint frequency
 <br/>

-Help me to keep improving EcoAssist and let me know about any improvements, bugs, or new features so that I can continue to keep it up-to-date.
-Also, I would very much like to know who uses the tool and for what reason.
-You can contact me at [contact@pvanlunteren.com](mailto:contact@pvanlunteren.com).
 <p align="center">
   <img src="https://github.com/PetervanLunteren/EcoAssist/blob/main/imgs/parameters.png" width=60% height="auto" />
 </p>